← All ModulesModule 09 · $0–$250K Toolkit Sales Process Overview

 Collect Payment on the Call

 Never email a proposal.
 Close and collect on the same call.
-Every time.

 The moment you say "I'll send you something to review" — you've lost control.
 They ghost you.
 They "need to think about it."
 They show it to their spouse who talks them out of it.